BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing as Medellin's 'City of Eternal Spring' climate means it's usually warm and pleasant.
-However, bring a light rain jacket or umbrella, as afternoon showers are common, especially during the rainy seasons (typically April-May and October-November).
+Pack light, breathable clothing as Medellín's 'City of Eternal Spring' climate means it's usually warm and pleasant.
+However, bring a light rain jacket or umbrella, as afternoon showers are common, especially during the rainy seasons (April-May and October-November).
+Comfortable walking shoes are a must for exploring the city's hilly terrain.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.